Menu

 Safely Removing Asbestos Tiles

 Owners of older homes may encounter asbestos tiles during do-it-yourself repairs or renovations.
-Asbestos removal professionals should handle any removal of asbestos tiles.
-Fibers can be released during the removal process, posing serious risks to anyone in the area.
+Asbestos removal professionals should perform asbestos testing and handle any removal of asbestos tiles.
+Asbestos fibers can be released if tiles are removed or repaired.
+This poses serious health risks to anyone in the area.

 According to experts, proper removal and disposal of asbestos tiles is a hazardous, complicated task.
-The steps may differ between floor and ceiling tiles, but general principles remain.
+The steps may differ between floor and ceiling tiles, but they follow the same general principles.

 • Protect surroundings: The surrounding area must be shielded from any dust created by removal.
-This may involve using plastic sheathing to cover surfaces underneath ceiling tiles.
+This may involve covering surfaces under ceiling tiles with plastic.
 It may also require sealing off the room or building in question and shutting down all ventilation.

 • Use adequate personal protective equipment: Workers removing asbestos tile must protect themselves from exposure.
 This may involve wearing full-body coveralls and an asbestos-safe respirator.

-• Use plenty of water: Asbestos tiles can release dust if broken or disturbed.
-Wiping them down with water may help keep fibers out of the air.
+• Use plenty of water: Asbestos tiles can release harmful dust if broken or disturbed.
+Wiping tiles down with water may help keep fibers out of the air.

 • Vacuum everything: Throughout the process, dust should be kept as minimal as possible.
-Using a HEPA vacuum can help accomplish this safely.
+Using a high-efficiency particulate air (HEPA) vacuum may help do so safely.

-With so much equipment and risk, removing any kind of asbestos tile should be left to professionals.
+With so much risk posed and equipment needed, removing any kind of asbestos tile should be left to professionals.